-While PJM relies on tier 1 resources to respond to a synchronized reserve event, tier 1 resources are not obligated to respond during an event.
-Tier 1 resources are credited if they do respond but are not penalized if they do not.
+While PJM relied on tier 1 resources to respond to a synchronized reserve event, tier 1 resources were not obligated to respond during an event.
+Tier 1 resources were credited if they responded but were not penalized if they did not.

-All generating resources operating on the PJM system with the exception of those assigned to tier 2 synchronized reserve are available for tier 1 synchronized reserve and any response to a spinning event will be credited at the synchronized energy premium price, except during intervals in which the non-synchronized reserve market clearing price was above \$0, in which case response was credited at the synchronized reserve market clearing price.
+All generating resources operating on the PJM system with the exception of those assigned to tier 2 synchronized reserve were available for tier 1 synchronized reserve and any response to a spinning event would be credited at the synchronized energy premium price, except during intervals in which the non-synchronized reserve market clearing price was above \$0, in which case response was credited at the synchronized reserve market clearing price.

 Introduced in 2014, DGP (Degree of Generator Performance) was a metric to improve the accuracy of the tier 1 MW estimate used by the market solution.
-In the first nine months of 2022, the available tier 1 MW estimated by the market solution for each resource is based upon its economic dispatch, and submitted synchronized reserve ramp rate, adjusted by its DGP.
-PJM communicates to generation operators whose tier 1 MW is part of the market solution the latest estimate of units' tier 1 MW and units' current DGP.43 DGP violates the basic PJM principle that generation owners are solely responsible for their own offers.
-In addition, DGP is a crude estimate of ramp rates and does not account for the actual discontinuities along unit offer curves.
-This recommendation was adopted effective October 1, 2022, with the market changes for the new secondary reserve product.
+In the first nine months of 2022, the available tier 1 MW estimated by the market solution for each resource was based upon its economic dispatch, and submitted synchronized reserve ramp rate, adjusted by its DGP.
+PJM communicated to generation operators whose tier 1 MW was part of the market solution the latest estimate of units' tier 1 MW and units' current DGP.43 DGP violated the basic PJM principle that generation owners are solely responsible for their own offers.
+In addition, DGP was a crude estimate of ramp rates and did not account for the actual discontinuities along unit offer curves.
+The MMU's recommendation to remove the use of DGP was adopted effective October 1, 2022.

-The supply of tier 1 synchronized reserve available to the market solution is adjusted by eliminating tier 1 MW from unit types that cannot reliably provide synchronized reserve.
-These unit types are nuclear, wind, solar, landfill gas, energy storage, and hydro units.44 These unit types are credited the synchronized energy premium price, like any other responding unit, if they respond to a spinning event, but will not, however, be paid as tier 1 resources when the nonsynchronized reserve market clearing price goes above \$0 outside of spinning events.
-There is a review process for resources excluded by default from the tier 1 estimate that request to be included.45 PJM also excludes units, regardless of type, that it deems unreliable as tier 1, though it allows those resources to provide tier 2 synchronized reserve.
+The supply of tier 1 synchronized reserve available to the market solution was adjusted by eliminating tier 1 MW from unit types that could reliably provide synchronized reserve.
+These unit types are nuclear, wind, solar, landfill gas, energy storage, and hydro units.44 These unit types were credited the synchronized energy premium price, like any other responding unit, if they responded to a spinning event, but were not, however, paid as tier 1 resources when the nonsynchronized reserve market clearing price was above \$0 outside of spinning events.
+There was a review process for resources excluded by default from the tier 1 estimate that request to be included.45 PJM also excluded units, regardless of type, that it deemed unreliable as tier 1, though it allowed those resources to provide tier 2 synchronized reserve.

-Table 10-8 provides tier 1 synchronized reserve supplied by resource and fuel type in the first nine months of 2022, including all tier 1 credited for responding to synchronized reserve events and paid when the nonsynchronized reserve price exceeded \$0 per MW.
+Table 10-11 provides tier 1 synchronized reserve supplied by resource and fuel type in the first nine months of 2022, including all tier 1 credited for responding to synchronized reserve events and paid when the nonsynchronized reserve price exceeded \$0 per MW.

-Table 10-8 Supply of tier 1 synchronized reserve by resource and fuel type:January through September, 2022
+Table 10-11 Supply of tier 1 synchronized reserve by resource and fuel type: January through September, 2022